PyGreSQL/PyGreSQL/docs/about.rst

 **PyGreSQL** is a Python module that interfaces to a PostgreSQL database.
-It embeds the PostgreSQL query library to allow easy use of the powerful PostgreSQL features from a Python script.
+It embeds the PostgreSQL query library to allow easy use of the powerful PostgreSQL features from a Python script or application.

 PyGreSQL is developed and tested on a NetBSD system, but it also runs on most other platforms where PostgreSQL and Python is running.
 It is based